New Dodge Hornet Arrives Summer 2022: What Is It?

 Back in 2021, we told you it was coming, Dodge’s first new vehicle in many years.
 Now it’s official.
-The 2023 Hornet is set to show up in dealerships this August.
+The 2023 Hornet is set to show up in dealerships at the end of 2022.
 Dodge CEO Tim Kuniskis confirmed it in an interview with “Chief Donut Maker” Preston Patterson.
 Yes, Dodge has that…

 What is the new Dodge Hornet based on?